Saint Anne: In art

-Anne is shown in her son-in-law Joseph's carpentry shop caring for a young Jesus who had cut his hand on a nail.
-She joins her daughter Mary, Joseph, and a young boy who will later become known as John the Baptist in caring for the injured hand of Jesus.

 Iconography

 The subject of Joachim and Anne The Meeting at the Golden Gate was a regular component of artistic cycles of the Life of the Virgin.
 The couple meet at the Golden Gate of Jerusalem and embrace.
 They are aware of Anne's pregnancy, of which they have been separately informed by an archangel.
 This moment stood for the conception of Mary, and the feast was celebrated on the same day as the Immaculate Conception.
-Art works representing the Golden Gate and the events leading up to it were influenced by the narrative in the widely read Golden Legend of Jacobus de Voragine.
+Artworks representing the Golden Gate and the events leading up to it were influenced by the narrative in the widely read Golden Legend of Jacobus de Voragine.
 The Birth of Mary, the Presentation of Mary and the Marriage of the Virgin were usual components of cycles of the Life of the Virgin in which Anne is normally shown here.
 Her emblem is a door.
 She is often portrayed wearing red and green, representing love and life.

-Anne is never shown as present at the Nativity of Christ, but is frequently shown with the infant Christ in various subjects.
+Anne is never shown as present at the Nativity of Christ but is frequently shown with the infant Christ in various subjects.
 She is sometimes believed to be depicted in scenes of the Presentation of Jesus at the Temple and the Circumcision of Christ, but in the former case, this likely reflects a misidentification through confusion with Anna the Prophetess.
 There was a tradition that Anne went (separately) to Egypt and rejoined the Holy Family after their Flight to Egypt.
 Anne is not seen with the adult Christ, so was regarded as having died during the youth of Jesus.
 Anne is also shown as the matriarch of the Holy Kinship, the extended family of Jesus, a popular subject in late medieval Germany; some versions of these pictorial and sculptural depictions include Emerentia who was reputed in the fifteenth century to be Anne's mother.
 In modern devotions, Anne and her husband are invoked for protection for the unborn.

 Virgin and Child with Saint Anne

-The role of the Messiah's grandparents in salvation history was commonly depicted in early medieval devotional art in a vertical double-Madonna arrangement known as the Virgin and Child with Saint Anne.
-Another typical subject has Anne teaching the Virgin Mary the Scriptures (see gallery below).
+The role of the Messiah's grandparents in salvation history was commonly depicted in early medieval devotional art in a vertical double-Madonna arrangement known as the Virgin and Child with Saint Anne, and developed into less hierarchical compositions.
+The painted or sculpted group is called in Italian Metterza, in French Sainte Anne trinitaire, and in German Anna selbdritt.
+Another typical subject has Anne teaching the Virgin Mary the scriptures.